exonum/exonum-doc/src/get-started/light-client.md

 ### Create Timestamping Transaction

-As it is stated in our [guide for the light client][javascript-client-nested-types], a custom data type can be a field of other custom data type without limitation as to the depth of the nested data.
+As stated in our [guide for the light client][javascript-client-nested-types], a custom data type can be a field of other custom data type without limitation as to the depth of the nested data.